kevinmarkley/WP_Site/chef/cookbooks/database/README.md

 Manage users and user privileges in a RDBMS.
 Use the proper shortcut resource depending on your RDBMS: `mysql_database_user`, `postgresql_database_user`, or `sql_server_database_user`.

 #### Actions
-- `:create`: create a user
+- :create: create a user
-- `:drop`: drop a user
+- :drop: drop a user
-- `:grant`: manipulate user privileges on database objects
+- :grant: manipulate user privileges on database objects

 #### Attribute Parameters
 - username: name attribute.
 Name of the database user
 - password: password for the user account
 - database_name: Name of the database to interact with
 - connection: hash of connection info. valid keys include :host, :port, :username, :password
 - privileges: array of database privileges to grant user. used by the :grant action. default is :all
+- grant_option: appends 'WITH GRANT OPTION' to grant statement. used by MySQL provider only. default is 'false'
-- host: host where user connections are allowed from. used by MySQL provider only. default is '127.0.0.1'
+- host: host where user connections are allowed from. used by MySQL provider only. default is 'localhost'
 - table: table to grant privileges on. used by :grant action and MySQL provider only. default is '*' (all tables)
-- require_ssl: true or false to force SSL connections to be used for user

 #### Providers
 - `Chef::Provider::Database::MysqlUser`: shortcut resource `mysql_database_user`